garyuppal/circulatory_systems_aging/README.md

     Simulates damage propagation in a circular network where cells communicate via cooperative (beneficial) or antagonistic (harmful) factors that spread (via diffusion and advection) and decay through the shared fluid.

 ### Model execution
-Each model is configured via an .ini file containing parameter values such as network structure, interaction strength, decay rates, and simulation time.
+Each model is configured via an configuration file containing parameter values such as network structure, interaction strength, decay rates, and simulation time.

 Each model is run with a configuration file passed giving model paramters.